eclipse-tractusx/item-relationship-service/CONTRIBUTING.md

 3. Update [COMPATIBILITY_MATRIX.md](COMPATIBILITY_MATRIX.md).
 4. Create pull request from [release preparation branch to main](https://github.com/eclipse-tractusx/item-relationship-service/compare/chore/prepare-release-x.x.x) and merge to main.
-5. Create Git tag for the desired release version `git tag x.x.x` (note: the irs-helm tag will be created automatically by the github workflow based on the version in the irs-helm changelog).
+5. Create Git tag for the desired release version `git tag x.x.x` (note: the irs-helm tag will be created automatically by the GitHub workflow based on the version in the irs-helm changelog).
-6. Push Git tag to repository `git push origin x.x.x` (this will trigger the github release workflow).
+6. Push Git tag to repository `git push origin x.x.x` (this will trigger the GitHub release workflow).
 7. Wait for release workflow to complete.
-8. Merge the automatically opened PR by github-actions bot.
+8. Merge the automatically opened PR by GitHub actions bot.
 9. Notify about the release in IRS Matrix Chat using the following template:

    >   **IRS Release x.x.x**